stevenatkin/Coursera_Capstone/capstone_project.md

 #### Community College Data

 To identify the list of community colleges, geographic locations, enrollment data, and demographic information the Integrated Postsecondary Education System (IPEDS) from the National Center for Education and Statistics data set for 2018-2019 was examined and filtered by respective location.
-To identify the neigborhoods that each school was located in the Mapbox service was used to geolocate the school's physical neigborhood.
+To identify the neighborhoods that each school was located in the Mapbox service was used to geolocate the school's physical neighborhood.
 When such data was unavailable the name of the city was used instead.
 The list of schools for each city can be found in Fig. 2, Fig. 3, and Fig. 4 with their respective locations and student demographic data.

 ![san_antonio_schools](https://github.com/stevenatkin/Coursera_Capstone/blob/master/san_schools.png?raw=true)